Oliviafx/Draft1/README.md

 This project uses a Node.js server to handle calls to the API and uses ejs to render the results.

-This may seem like an abnormally large number of commits - I am new to HTML/CSS/JS and teaching myself.
+This project may seem to have an abnormally large number of commits - I am new to HTML/CSS/JS and teaching myself.